Claire Manzi v King’s College Hospital NHS Foundation Trust EWCA Civ 1882

-Michael De Navarro QC and Luka Krsljanin succeed before the Court of Appeal in an important case regarding adverse inferences, the evidential status of contemporaneous notes, and fact-finding in civil cases.
+Michael De Navarro QC succeeds before the Court of Appeal in an important case regarding adverse inferences, the evidential status of contemporaneous notes, and fact-finding in civil cases.

 The judgment gives invaluable guidance for all civil practitioners, in particular on the ever-present issue of whether an adverse inference should be drawn from the absence of a witness alleged to be relevant to the dispute.
 The Court of Appeal has emphasised that the Court should not mechanistically draw such an inference just because a witness is absent, but must have regard to the explanation given, and, importantly, whether or not the party arguing for an adverse inference took any real steps to secure the attendance at trial of the absent witness who is now said to be important.